Night Trap: Production and release

 Night Trap was ready for the launch of the NEMO in 1989 alongside another interactive movie, Sewer Shark.
 Both games had a combined budget of about US$4.5 million ($1.5 million for Night Trap, and $3 million for Sewer Shark) making them two of the most expensive video games of the era.
 However, just before the launch of the NEMO in early 1989, which was now called the Control-Vision, Hasbro canceled the system release.
 The company cited high hardware costs as the reason.
 The system was originally intended to sell for $199, but the high manufacturing costs of the system's DRAM drove it to US$299.
 In contrast, the market-leading Nintendo Entertainment System sold for around $100 in 1989.
 Riley also cited the high cost of filmmaking for deterring Hasbro.
-Fulop went on to form PF Magic, which later created the Petz virtual pet simulation series.

 Zito purchased the rights to the abandoned Control-Vision games, and after learning that Sony was considering Sewer Shark for a release on its forthcoming Super NES CD-ROM, he founded his own company to bring them to the system, Digital Pictures.
 When the Super NES CD-ROM failed to materialize, Zito began working with Sega for a release on the Sega CD.
-Night Trap transitioned from VHS to CD-ROM and was released in 1992 for the Sega CD, five years after it was originally filmed.
+Night Trap transitioned from VHS to CD-ROM and was released in November 1992 for the Sega CD, five years after it was originally filmed.
 In May 1993, British censors banned the game from being sold to children under 15 years old in the United Kingdom, which led to Sega creating the Videogame Rating Council (VRC) age rating system.
 Sega also released the Sega CD version in Japan on November 19, 1993.